-Does the barrier fit snug around the stoma?
+Is the adhesive baseplate fitting sufficiently snug and tight around the stoma?

 Perhaps you were squatting, or bending, or twisting your torso.
-This should of course not cause leakage, but if it did, it is a sign that your pouch is not following your body movements.
+This movement itself should not be causing leakage, but it could be a sign that your ostomy appliance is having trouble following your body movements.

-Depending on fit and body shape, some movements might simply be a little too vigorous for the barrier and pouch to withstand.
+Depending on fit and body shape, some movements might simply be a little too vigorous for the ostomy appliance to withstand on its own.

-Elastic Barrier Strips (EBS) could help, but for more strenuous movement, an ostomy belt may be the more secure solution if that is an option for your pouching system.
+Elastic tape could help, but for more strenuous movement, an ostomy belt may be the more secure solution if that is an option for your system.

 This could be a sign of maceration, a skin condition caused by excessive moisture, similar to the pruning that happens to your fingertips after a long bath.
 If this is the case, the leakage might have happened because the moist skin surface makes it harder for the adhesive to stick.